-NO Norway
+Norway NO

 Tertiary education.
-In the data set for Norway tertiary education is defined by categories "First stage tertiary, undergraduate level (14th-17th level)", "First stage tertiary, undergraduate (18th-19th level)" and "Second stage tertiary (postgraduate)(20th level+)" in the ESS-I data and by categories "Tertiary education, short (higher education 4 years or shorter)", "Tertiary education, long (higher education more than 4 years)" and "Doctoral Degree" in the ESS-2 and ESS-3 data.
+In the data set for Norway tertiary education is defined by three categories in all four ESS I-4 data-Tertiary education/short (higher education 4 years or shorter), Tertiary education/long (higher education more than 4 years) and Doctoral Degree.

-The proportion of adults with higher qualifications in the Norwegian population confirms that the Norwegian higher education has entered the mass stage.
+The proportion of adults with higher qualifications in the Norwegian population confirms that the Norwegian higher education has entered the universal stage.
 In addition, participation in tertiary education and consequently also the proportion of graduates in the relevant age group is growing, in all historical periods it has been high above the European average and so it belongs among the highest ones among the countries examined.

 Inequality index.
-The development of the index since the 1950s shows that inequalities in access to tertiary education in Norway hovered at a level quite close to the European average as late as the 1970s, whereas in the following decades they were already lower and showed certain fluctuations.
-In the 1950s the inequality index was under the average, and in the following decades it nearly copied its European development till the 1980s when inequalities in Norway significantly decreased.
-As well as in Europe, inequalities in Norway increased in the 1990s and decreased again in the period after 2000, remaining still under the average.
-A present decrease in inequalities in Norway is caused by the decrease of inequalities in both so-called short and long programmes.
+The development of the index since the 1950s shows that inequalities in access to tertiary education in Norway have been below the European average but for the 1970s and that they have shown certain fluctuations.
+In the 1950s the Inequality index was under the average, in the following decades it increased and overtook the European average, in the 1980s inequalities in Norway significantly decreased again.
+A present decrease in inequalities in Norway has been caused by the decrease of inequalities in both short and long programmes.